imshashank/dm6/Readme.md

 ##Instructions

-###We created a the transactional vector which is in the file 'docs.pytext'.
+###We created a the transactional vector which is in the file 'docs.txt'.
 ===========================================================================================================================

 Part 1: